axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/csv/reference-parsers-csv/_index.md

 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->

-The `parse_csv` filterx function has the following options.
+The `parse_csv` FilterX function has the following options.

 ## columns